klojang4j/klojang-check/README.md

 Check.that(numberOfChairs).is(positive()).is(lte(), 4).is(even());
 ```

-Note that this validation requires no additional unit tests.
+Note that this statement requires no additional unit tests.
 On the other hand, if you
 would hand-code this check, it would look something like this:

 ```java